spy4x/antonshubin.com/src/views/blog/posts/ship-it-today.md

 Maybe you even have your notes highlighting the  ideas of what you can build.
 You are all set for your sailing.

-By the way, if you want to know how I maximized time for my projects, <a href="from-office-job-to-own-projects" target="_blank">you can read it here</a>.
+By the way, if you want to know how I maximized time for my startups, <a href="from-office-job-to-freelance-to-my-startups" target="_blank">you can read about it here</a>.

 Ok, so what's next?